heywoodlh/SAINTCON2019/PITCHME.md

 # Docker Basics

 ### What is Docker?
-* A cross-platform container service that can run Linux and Windows Applications.
+- A cross-platform container service that can run Linux and Windows Applications.

 ### What are containers?
-* High-level overview of a container: a tiny machine with pre-packaged software.
+- High-level overview of a container: a tiny machine with pre-packaged software.
-* I often compare containers to _very_ tiny and single-purpose virtual machines.
+- I often compare containers to _very_ tiny and single-purpose virtual machines.

 -------------------------------------------------
 # Why I use Docker?

-* Makes it very easy to deploy command line and server applications
+- Simplifies installation of command line and server applications

-* Cross-platform
+- Cross-platform

-* Widely used
+- Widely used

-* User-friendly and well-documented
+- User-friendly and well documented

-* Free and open-source
+- Free and open-source

 -------------------------------------------------